firefly-iii/docs/docs/installation/docker.rst

    docker-compose exec firefly_iii_app php artisan firefly:upgrade-database
    docker-compose exec firefly_iii_app php artisan firefly:verify

+If you're having trouble with (parts of) this step, please check out the :ref:`Docker FAQ <faqdocker>`

 Surf to Firefly III
 ~~~~~~~~~~~~~~~~~~~

 You can now visit Firefly III at `http://localhost <http://localhost>`_ or `http://docker-ip:port <http://docker-ip:port>`_ if it is running on a custom port.

+If you're having trouble with (parts of) this step, please check out the :ref:`Docker FAQ <faqdocker>`

 Update
 ~~~~~~

 To update the container just run ``docker-compose restart firefly-app``.
 You can even add this command to a chrontab.

-If you're having trouble with (parts of) this step, please check out the FAQ.
+If you're having trouble with (parts of) this step, please check out the :ref:`Docker FAQ <faqdocker>`

 Docker Hub with automatic updates via run/pull
 ----------------------------------------------